 Secretary of State Van Rij has unveiled a memorandum amending the Digital Revenue Platforms Transparency Bill (DAC7).
 From 2023, platforms will have to file tax returns on merchants making money with them in order to regulate data exchange with non-EU countries.
-The full text of the memorandum can be read in Dutch here to register:.
+The full text of the memorandum can be read in Dutch here:.

 Under the European Directive, digital platforms are only required to report on European residents and real estate transactions located in Europe.
 The amendment aims to oblige platforms to report on people who earn on them from countries outside the EU.
 In addition, the purpose of the amendment is the bilateral exchange of such information between the Netherlands and jurisdictions outside the European Union.